Vyral/base-template/_posts/2020-07-30-q-how-can-you-tell-if-youre-being-scammed.md

 ---
 layout: post
-title: 'Q: How Can You Tell if You’re Being Scammed?'
+title: 'Q: How Can You Tell If You’re Being Scammed?'
 date: 2020-07-30 03:30:00
 tags:
   - Home Buyer Tips